 We stayed in a Family Suite which offered two double beds plus a spacious living area with a balcony and a fireplace.

 The hotel lobby is really fun to explore.
 It has beautiful furnishings and it’s luxurious without feeling pretentious.
 There’s a daily tea and sherry hour from 4-5 p.m. where you can enjoy tea, sherry and some delish homemade biscochito, which is similar to Biscotti.

 The Inn of the Governors offers a free Santa Fe Kid’s Crawl Package so make sure you ask about that when you make your reservation.
 Your kids will receive a package of crayons and a coloring book drawn by a local artist.
 Parents, check out this coloring book and don’t write it off as “kid stuff.”
 The coloring book is a guide book that gives your family suggestions on things to do in the city.
 The Kid’s Crawl Package also includes a family admission to the Harrell House Bug Museum, so make sure you check it out!

 Also check out the attached Del Charro restaurant and bar.
-The food is delicious.
-There’s an adults-only bar area and a family-friendly dining room.
-I recommend the blue corn chicken enchiladas and the stuffed green chile cheeseburger.
+This on-site eatery offers a mix of New Mexican food as well as classic American fare.
+There’s an adults-only bar area and a family-friendly dining room as well as outdoor seating.